Kanwari: History

-The village was established by the Garhwal Kingdom (गढ़वाल गोत्र) ancestors with likely connections with tomar kingdom of Garhwal Kingdom.
+The village was established by the Garhwal Kingdom ancestors with likely connections with tomar kingdom of Garhwal Kingdom.
 The foundation temple put by Garhwal kingdom was name Dada kheda is of Garhwal Gotra.

 Kanwari also has an old Baba Shri Giri Shiva temple with a monastic akhara for the sadhus (Hindu mystics).

 A Gurjara‐Pratihara period 13x10x8.5 cm buff-colored statute of standing Jina in kayotsarga yoga pose in a pillared niche, with makaramukha on its right side, was found.
 This is a fragment of a big sculpture, which was likely destroyed by islamic invaders.

 After Independence of India in 1947, Kanwari became part of Punjab.
 Once Haryana was formed as a separate state in 1966, Kanwari became part of the Hisar district.

 Demographics

 As per June 2025 by-election for the sarpanch, Kanwari had 4,116 voters.

 As per 2011 census of India, Kanwari had 1,147 households with a population of 5,733 (12% increment since last census), including 1,196 Scheduled Caste inhabitants.

 As per 2001 census of India, Kanwari had 896 households with a population of 5,119, including 2,712 males, 2,407 females, and 835 children below the age of 6.
 The number of literate were 2,655, including 1,739 male and 916 female.
 The working population was 2,581.